Mathics3/mathics-development-guide/docs/extending/code-overview/object-classes.rst

 At the end is an *evaluation* parameter and this contains definitions and the context if the method needs to evaluate expressions.

-.. index:: Definition

 Definition Class
 ================
+.. index:: Definition

-A Definition is a collection of ``Rule``s and attributes which are associated to ``Symbol``.
+A Definition is a collection of Rules and attributes which are associated with a ``Symbol``.

-The ``Rule``s are internally organized in terms of the context of application in
+A ``Rule`` is internally organized in terms of the context of application in

 * ``Ownvalues``,
 * ``Upvalues``,
 * ``Downvalues``,
 * ``Subvalues``,
-* ``FormatVlaues``,  etc.
+* ``FormatValues``,  etc.

 .. index:: Definitions

 Definitions Class
 =================

-The Definitiosn class hold sstate of one instance of the Mathics interpreter is stored in this object.
+The Definitions class hold state of one instance of the Mathics interpreter is stored in this object.

 The state is then stored as ``Definition`` object of the different symbols defined during the runtime.